-- A. If the Borough elects to purchase an affordable housing unit pursuant to this article, it may: - (1) Convey or rent the housing unit to a low- or moderate-income purchaser or tenant at a price or rent not to exceed the maximum allowable restricted sales price or rent, provided that the unit is controlled by a deed restriction in accordance with COAH regulations or an alternative approved by COAH; or - (2) Convey the unit at a fair market value subject to the provisions of § 380-20C below. - B. If the Borough purchases low-income housing units, it shall maintain them as low-income housing units. - C. If the Borough elects to purchase low- or moderate-income housing units and convey them at a fair market value, it shall: - (1) Notify COAH of any proposed sale and sales price 90 days before closing. - (2) Notify COAH of the price differential as defined in N.J.A.C.
-5:93-1.3.8 - (3) Deposit the price differential in an interest-bearing housing trust fund devoted solely to the creation, rehabilitation or maintenance of low- and moderate-income housing. - D. Money deposited in housing trust funds may not be expended until the Borough submits, and COAH or any court having jurisdiction over the same approves, a spending plan in accordance with N.J.A.C.
+A. If the Borough elects to purchase an affordable housing unit pursuant to this article, it may:

+- (1) Convey or rent the housing unit to a low- or moderate-income purchaser or tenant at a price or rent not to exceed the maximum allowable restricted sales price or rent, provided that the unit is controlled by a deed restriction in accordance with UJAC regulations or an alternative approved by COAH, a successor entity, or by the court having jurisdiction over same; or - (2) Convey the unit at a fair market value subject to the provisions of § 380-20C below. - B. If the Borough purchases low-income housing units, it shall maintain them as low-income housing units. - C. If the Borough elects to purchase low- or moderate-income housing units and convey them at a fair market value, it shall: - (1) Notify COAH, a successor entity, or by the court having jurisdiction over same of any proposed sale and sales price 90 days before closing. - (2) Notify COAH, a successor entity, or by the court having jurisdiction over same of the price differential as defined in N.J.A.C.
+5:93-1.3.8 - (3) Deposit the price differential in an interest-bearing housing trust fund devoted solely to the creation, rehabilitation or maintenance of low- and moderate-income housing. - D. Money deposited in housing trust funds may not be expended until the Borough submits, and COAH, a successor entity, or the court having jurisdiction over same approves a spending plan in accordance with N.J.A.C.
 5:93-5.1(c).9 Money deposited in housing trust funds shall be subject to the restrictions, monitoring requirements and penalties outlined in N.J.A.C.
 5:93-8.15 through 17.10